Mohammed-wsabi/b00401062.github.io/Blogger/Linkage Analysis.md

 ## Introduction

 **Linkage ananlysis** bases its theory on a number of well-known laws developed by geneticists, of which the earliest and the most reputed one is **Mendel** (1822~1884).
-Although modern techqnies boast of complexity and accurary, linkage analysis is arguably the most cost-effective tool in detection of culprit genes responsible for certain genetic disorders.
+Although modern techqnies boast of complexity and accurary, linkage analysis is arguably the most cost-effective tool in detection of culprit genes responsible for certain genetic diseases.

 ## Genetic Linkage